 - Time.
 Need it gone today?
 Junk removal.
 Have 2+ days to load?
 Dumpster.

 - Access.
-Driveway parking available, no stairs?
+Driveway parking, no stairs?
 Dumpster works.
-Apartment, condo, narrow side yard, no driveway?
+Apartment, condo, narrow side yard?
 Junk removal handles it; a dumpster physically can't.

 Two yes-to-dumpster votes out of three usually means dumpster rental is the right call and meaningfully cheaper.
 Two yes-to-junk-removal votes means junk removal saves enough hassle to justify the labor premium.

-Booking a dumpster takes a five-minute call: delivery address (city sets pricing tier), start date, and rough volume estimate (single-car garage / two-car garage / whole-home cleanout / renovation type).
-Standard rental covers seven days; same-day pickup is free if you finish early.
+Booking a dumpster takes a five-minute call: delivery address (city sets pricing tier), start date, and rough volume estimate.
+Standard rental covers seven days, and same-day pickup is free if you finish early.

 Zebra Dumpsters services the South Bay, East Bay, and Peninsula corridor including same-day routing in dumpster rental in Burlingame and the surrounding cities.
 Call (408) 495-3006 to book or to talk through whether your specific project fits a rental or needs junk removal instead.
 Prices subject to change.
 Verify current rates at zebradumpsters.com/weight-limits-and-fees.